 The Company maintains share-based compensation plans, which are described in note 9.
+As at December 31, 2014 and 2013, all stock options had vested.
 Any consideration paid by stock option holders for the purchase of stock is credited to share capital.
-The cost of stock options is recognized over the period from the issue date to the vesting date and recorded as a component of equity in contributed surplus.
+The cost of stock options is recognized in income as an expense over the period from the issue date to the vesting date with a corresponding increase in contributed surplus.

-Obligations related to Deferred Share Units ("DSUs") are accrued as liabilities when issued.
+Obligations related to Deferred Share Units ("DSUs") and Restricted Share Units ("RSUs") are recorded as liabilities at fair value.
+At each reporting date they are re-measured at fair value with reference to the fair value of the Company's stock price and the number of units that have vested.
+The corresponding share-based compensation expense is recognized over the vesting period.
 When a change in value occurs, it is recognized in share-based compensation expense in the applicable financial period.